pal03377/master-thesis/thesis.typ

 === Use Case Model
 // Note: This subsection should contain a UML Use Case Diagram including roles and their use cases.
 You can use colors to indicate priorities.
 Think about splitting the diagram into multiple ones if you have more than 10 use cases. *Important:* Make sure to describe the most important use cases using the use case table template.
 Also describe the rationale of the use case model, i.e. why you modeled it like you show it in the diagram.
-According to Bruegge and Dutoit, use cases describe "a function provided by the system that yields a visible result for an actor"@bruegge2004object.
+According to Bruegge and Dutoit, use cases describe "a function provided by the system that yields a visible result for an actor"~@bruegge2004object.
 In our discussion, we'll consider Artemis as our system, and the actors will be represented by an _instructor_, a _tutor_ and _Athena_ interacting with the system.
 We'll break down the use case model into two separate diagrams for clarity.

 #figure(
   image("figures/use-case-diagram-tutor-instructor.svg", width: 100%),
-  caption: [Use Case Diagram for the Tutor],
+  caption: [Use Case Diagram for a tutor and an instructor of the course], ) <useCaseModelTutorInstructor>
-) <useCaseModelTutorInstructor>

 In @useCaseModelTutorInstructor we show the use cases of both an instructor and a tutor who use Artemis with Athena to grade students' submissions.